Fact Sheet #28M(a): Military Caregiver Leave for a Current Servicemember under the Family and Medical Leave Act

-A serious injury or illness.
-A serious injury or illness is one that is incurred by a servicemember in the line of duty on active duty that may cause the servicemember to be medically unfit to perform the duties of his or her office, grade, rank, or rating.
-A serious injury or illness also includes injuries or illnesses that existed before the servicemember’s active duty and that were aggravated by service in the line of duty on active duty.
+A serious injury or illness is one that is incurred by a servicemember in the line of duty while on active duty that may cause the servicemember to be medically unfit to perform the duties of his or her office, grade, rank, or rating.
+A serious injury or illness also includes injuries or illnesses that existed before the servicemember’s active duty and that were aggravated by service in the line of duty while on active duty.

 NEXT OF KIN

-- brothers and sisters
+- All brothers and sisters, or, if none,

-- aunts and uncles
+- All aunts and uncles, or, if none,

-- first cousins
+- All first cousins.

 When a servicemember designates in writing a blood relative as next of kin for FMLA purposes, that individual is deemed to be the servicemember’s only FMLA next of kin.
 When a current servicemember has not designated in writing a next of kin for FMLA purposes, and there are multiple family members with the same level of relationship to the servicemember, all such family members are considered the servicemember’s next of kin and may take FMLA leave to provide care to the servicemember.

 - Russell is a current servicemember who has three siblings and has not designated in writing a blood relative as next of kin for FMLA purposes.
 All three siblings would qualify as his next of kin and, if they meet the FMLA eligibility criteria, may take leave to care for him if Russell has a qualifying serious injury or illness.
 In addition, any of Russell’s parents, his spouse, or any of his children, if they meet the FMLA eligibility criteria, may take military caregiver leave to care for him.